madclaws/coke/language_design.md

 But we will change something here and there as we suit.
 After all its our freaking language.

 A very small example will be, insteading of using `var` to declare a variable, we use `let`

+Differences from Lox,

+- `let` is used for variable declaration
+- `def` is used for function definition